DEPARTMENT OF ARCHAEOLOGY AND

 United States

 Director, University of Evansville Tin City Project, Evansville, Indiana, January 2003 – present.
 Historical and archaeological exploration of the post-WWII veteran student housing.
-Click here to go to the project website.

 Series of unidentified subsurface anomalies discovered through magnetometry in Villamartín, Cádiz, Spain.© 2003 Alan Kaiser